Christophe-Gervais/gass_ZeerGoeieVraag/strategy.md

     3. Dirt

 2. Which class the image belongs to.
 This can be a class for good and a class for bad, or more detailed classes like good, bad because dirty, bad because dented or bad because wrong model.
 (Classification model)

+## Potential accuracty and performance improvements

+Adding a bright light at an angle and using multiple cameras from different angles or one camera and one light but make the gas tank rotate to get a full 360 view of it.

+Having a light shine onto the tanks sideways should allow you to see any dents much easier as they would make a higher contrast shadow that would be very easy for an AI model to detect.

+It would be possible to use one or more iPhones/Xbox Kinects to generate a depth map of the gas tank using their PrimeSense cameras.
+This would allow a detailed and accurate 3D model to be generated of the gas tank and thus detect dents, dirt or other uneven parts in the surface that aren't easily visible to a camera.